finos/legend-engine/legend-engine-pure/legend-engine-pure-ide/legend-engine-pure-ide-light-http-server/README.md

 For example to enable the PlanLocal setting you can execute http://127.0.0.1:9200/pureRuntimeOptions/setPureRuntimeOption/PlanLocal/true

-Note that GUI support via the Pure IDE Light to enable/disable/view these options is planned to be supported soon.
+TODO: Add support in UI to set/view these options